rook/rook/Documentation/ceph-cluster-crd.md

   * `kms`: Key Management System settings
     * `connectionDetails`: the list of parameters representing kms connection details
     * `tokenSecretName`: the name of the Kubernetes Secret containing the kms authentication token
+    * `csiConnectionDetailsCMName`: the name of the Config Map containing the connection details as well as the token to use encrypted PVs from Ceph-CSI

 #### Vault KMS